ziadoz/awesome-php/CONTRIBUTING.md

 # Contribution Guidelines
 The aim of Awesome PHP is to be a concise list of the best packages, frameworks, tools and software the PHP ecosystem has to offer.
-Unfortunately this means not everything can or should be included.
+Unfortunately, this means not everything can or should be included.
 Therefore, suggested software should ideally be one of the following:

 * Widely known or recognised within the PHP community
 * Established and mature